forefy/eburger/README.md

 ## Features
 - YAML template support to query contract structure and raise insights for any matches
 - Call Flow Graph inspired by naming conventions of Solidity
-- Search specific segments and highlight by parameter, function, contract etc.
+- Search specific segments and highlight by parameter, function, contract etc
 - Extensive control on graph layout
 - View only the code related to the contract and not all the libraries in the world
 - Community and free support via [Discord](discord.gg/WaVMpBtxdB)